manjeetbhati/devstack-ansible/README.md

 1. make sure you have python-apt installed on remote machine ssh to remote machine and apt-get install python-apt

-2. make sure you ansible installed on host from where you running on host apt-get install ansible
+2. make sure you have ansible installed on host from where you running playbook on host apt-get install ansible

 Steps to install devstack